wissy-bit/earth-speed-calculator/README.md

-# Earth Speed Calculator (Physics & AddMath Model)
+# Earth Speed Calculator (Physics & AddMath Model) (With the help of some Artificial Intelligence)

 This repository contains a Python script that calculates the translational (orbital) and rotational speeds of the Earth using standard kinematics and orbital mechanics formulas.